jtr13/EDAVproject/README.md

 - [ ] 2.
 Commit and push the `docs` folder and any other changes to GitHub.

 You will need to repeat this sequence every time you wish to update the book online.

+### Set up GitHub Pages

+- [ ] 1.
+On the home page of your repo, click Settings.
+Scroll down to the GitHub pages section and change **Source** to **master branch /docs folder**.
+The URL of your book will be displayed in the green bar above **Source**.
+(Although the URL is displayed immediately, sometimes there is a delay until the book is actually published.)

+- [ ] 2.
+Click the edit button on the top of the home page of the repo and add your book URL to the **Website** field that appears on the right.

 Once you are all setup, delete the content of this **README** and add a short description of your project with a link to the book URL.